vdizz/payments-engine/README.md

     npx ts-node app.ts {{your-file}}.csv
 ```

-- If you have `ts-node` globally installed, the command can be run without `npx`
+- If you have `ts-node` installed globally, the command can be run without `npx`

 ```
     ts-node app.ts {{your-file}}.csv